Drew Major

 Drew Major (born June 17, 1956) is a computer scientist and entrepreneur.
 He was one of the principal engineers of the Novell NetWare operating system from early in Novell's history.

 Biography

 He was born in California but has lived most of his life in Utah.
 Major received a Bachelor of Science degree from Brigham Young University in 1980, and graduated with honors in mathematics and computer science.
-He was born in California but has lived most of his life in Utah.

 Career

 SuperSet Software

 SuperSet Software was a group founded by friends and former Eyring Research Institute (ERI) co-workers Drew Major, Dale Neibaur, Kyle Powell, and later joined by Mark Hurst.
 Their work was based on classwork that they started in October 1981 at Brigham Young University, Provo, Utah, USA, and upon previous work experiences at Eyring Research Institute working with the Xerox Network Systems (XNS) protocol which led to the development of the Novell IPX and SPX networking protocols, and the NetWare operating system.

 In 1983, Ray Noorda took over leadership of Novell and engaged the SuperSet group to work on networking products.
 The team was originally assigned to create a CP/M disk sharing system to help network the CP/M hardware that Novell was selling at the time.
 Under Ray Noorda's leadership, the group developed a successful file sharing system for the newly introduced IBM-compatible PC.

 The group also wrote a text-mode game called Snipes and used it to test the new network and demonstrate its capabilities.